plasmo-dev/Plasmo.jl/docs/src/documentation/remote_modeling.md

 #### 3. Consider defining custom build functions

 As noted in 1., lots of macro calls and other function calls can slow down the code for especially large models.
-One option to avoid this is to build the graph directly on the remote worker inside a remote call or `@spawnat` call. for instance, the user could define a function that takes an `OptiGraph` object and constructs a large optimization problem on it for every worker, such as the following:
+One option to avoid this is to build the graph directly on the remote worker inside a remote call or `@spawnat` call.
+For instance, the user could define a function that takes an `OptiGraph` object and constructs a large optimization problem on it for every worker, such as the following:

 ```julia
 using Plasmo, Distributed, DistributedArrays